When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 - Don’t give up.
 If they don’t respond, don’t investigate, don’t fix the errors, or claim that their investigation confirmed the bad data, you need a lawyer NOW.

-One of the most important and least known facts about embarking on the credit error recovery journey is that you don’t have to pay out of pocket for legal help.
-Under the FCRA, you are not expected to spend your own money or take on debt just to dispute credit errors and demand corrections of your data since you didn’t create the problem in the first place.
-The ones who made the problem have to pay to fix it.
+Under the FCRA, you are not expected to spend your own money or take on debt just to dispute credit reporting errors and demand corrections of your data.
+You didn’t create the problem, you shouldn’t have to pay to fix it.
+The law makes the companies who made the problem pay to fix it.

-At Consumer Justice, we respect this fee-shifting provision for the role it plays in our legal system, especially since it serves as an equalizer, bringing justice to everyone, including those who otherwise couldn’t afford to work with an attorney.
-We value each and every client and every case, and appreciate that the law has carved out a way to center equity and fairness in legal representation for consumers harmed by big business data errors.
+At Consumer Justice Law Firm, we respect this fee-shifting provision for the role it plays in our legal system.
+It is as an equalizer, bringing justice to everyone, including those who otherwise couldn’t afford to work with an attorney.

 Frequently Asked Questions